atolab/fog05-manager/README.md

-# fog05-manager
+# fog05 Manager
-Eclipse fog05 Manager consumes K8s Custom Resource Definitions for fog05
+fog05 Manager is a component of the fog05 Kubernetes Control Plane.
+It is responsible for consuming Control Plane CRDs for the purposes of deploying fog05 FDUs and Entities via Kubernetes clusters.